 Our Analysis and Test Results

-The Salomon Sense Ride 4 remains a responsive ride for moderately technical terrain.
-It offers excellent cross-over performance with fantastic underfoot protection and a sticky outsole.
-While we appreciate the sensitive yet protective ride, we do wish it was a touch more stable.
-It has a wider toe box in comparison to other Salomon shoes, with an 8mm drop from heel to toe.
+The Salomon Sense Ride 4 remains a grippy shoe for moderately technical terrain.
+It offers excellent crossover performance with underfoot protection and a sticky outsole.
+While we appreciate the sensitive yet protective ride, we wish it was a touch more stable.
+It has a wider toe box compared to other Salomon shoes, with an 8mm drop from heel to toe.
+The updated version includes a more breathable mesh and thinner, yet very comfortable, heel collar.

+Your feet are the most valuable piece of running gear you have, and it is important to take good care of them.
 The Sense Ride 4 offers a protected ride with a rigid and reactive midsole.
-It has a stack height of 30mm in the heel and 25mm in the forefoot, with a medium amount of cushion.
-It doesn't have a rock plate, but the EVA and Optivibe composite foam is quite thick and protective, distributing impact effectively.
+It has a stack height of 32mm in the heel and 24mm in the forefoot, with a medium cushion.
+The EVA foam and Optivibe composite foam is quite thick and protective, distributing impact effectively.
 The midsole is hard enough to withstand everything from long urban runs on the pavement to running over sharper rocks and roots on the trail.

 The upper mesh is made from a synthetic textile, with an update to the design in this iteration.
-While this updated mesh is multilayered and breathable in warm weather, it does collect sand, which is annoying on longer desert runs.
+While this updated mesh is multilayered and breathable in warm weather, it does collect sand, which is annoying on longer desert and beach runs.
 Light rain will wick away from the upper, but it's far from waterproof.
-Luckily, it does dry quickly but had some trouble draining during our creek crossing tests.
+Luckily, these shoes dried quickly but had some trouble draining during our creek crossing tests.
 Overall, it earns an average score.

-The traction on this outsole is identical to its predecessor, featuring 4mm diamond-shaped lugs, spaced far apart enough.
-While the lugs aren't so long as to dig into the deepest of mud, it sheds clay-based particulates well, with the ContraGrip rubber offering sticky performance that inspires confidence while tip-toeing over rocky ridges.
+The traction on this outsole is similar to the previous version of this shoe, featuring 4mm diamond-shaped lugs spaced far apart enough.
+While the lugs aren't so long as to dig into the deepest of mud, they shed clay-based particulates well, with the ContraGrip rubber offering sticky performance that inspires confidence while tip-toeing over rocky ridges.

-This makes it a great shoe for scrambling and exploring more technical and off-trail surfaces.
-The lugs are pretty durable too, with a flat-top design that does well on pavement and buffed-out trails.
+This stickiness makes the Sense Ride a great shoe for scrambling and exploring more technical and off-trail surfaces.
+The lugs are pretty durable, too, with a flat-top design that does well on pavement and buffed-out trails.
+Unlike some of the burlier outsole designs, these lugs don't wear down as readily.
 Overall, we are pretty happy with the overall performance of this outsole.
-It doesn't compete with those that have super aggressive lugs, but it does well over most slippery and even soft surfaces.
+It doesn't compete with super aggressive lugs, but it does well over most slippery and even some soft surfaces.

-Sensitivity is in the name.
+Sensitivity is in the name of this shoe.
 You can feel the undulations of the surface while dodging holes, rocks, and roots.
-The thicker EVA midsole offers protection, but vibrations through the foam translate into a vision of what the surface looks like.
+The thicker EVA midsole offers protection, but vibrations through the foam translate into a vision of how the surface looks.
 While it's not the most sensitive shoe tested in this review, know that you'll feel the trail, especially if you prefer a forefoot strike.
 Heel strikers will feel in their element too.
 We think the Sense Ride 4 does a good job at balancing protection while allowing you to feel the trail.
+In fact, despite not performing as well as most other shoes across our metrics, it boasts one of the best sensitivity-to-protection balances.

-The Achilles heel of this shoe lies in its stability.
-Several times when our testers got tired or were unsuspectingly gazing off while on the run, ankles were turned.
-The forefoot does have a wider toe box, which helps to promote balance, but the stack height is high.
-Additionally, the outsole of this shoe looks more narrow than the midfoot, not providing a wider platform for landing, and thus a steeper sidewall for more potential turns.
+The forefoot has a wider toe box, which helps promote balance, but the stack height is high.
+Additionally, the outsole of this shoe looks more narrow than the midfoot, not providing a broader platform for landing and thus a steeper sidewall for more potential turns.
 It's not helped by the fact that the chunkier EVA outsole seems like a lightweight brick underfoot.
 While the upper does wrap the foot, and the fit feels streamlined, there's some work to do.
 We needed to be extra aware on uneven terrain or whenever we strayed from buffed-out trails.

 Comfort and Fit

-There's no doubt that Salmon did a stand-up job developing a comfortable shoe built to take on the miles.
+There's no doubt that Salomon did a stand-up job developing a comfortable shoe built to take on the miles.
 It features an 8mm drop with moderate to thick cushioning throughout the midsole.
-The ride is very responsive, taking a little time to break in.
+The ride is very responsive, taking a little time to break-in.
 While it is durable, we did notice some flaws with the fit that we didn't see in the previous iteration.

-One reason this shoe earns fewer points in this metric is because of a crease that we noticed at the forefoot of the shoe.
-This became an annoyance, digging into the foot, and causing a pinch point — this isn't an issue we experienced with the previous iteration.
-To ensure it wasn't just our main editor, we handed off this shoe to friends, who also verified this issue.
-While this issue may be one that we notice, and goes unnoticed by others, we have to give it a lower score than most.
-Aside from this issue, it'll fit anybody with a regular to narrow foot.
+The Sense Ride has a neutral feel with a little bit of support towards the median part of the arch.
+It earns fewer points in this metric because of a crease that we noticed at the forefoot of the shoe.
+It became an annoyance, digging into the foot and causing a pinch point — this isn't an issue we experienced with the previous iteration.
+To ensure it wasn't just our main testers, we handed off this shoe to friends, who also verified this issue.

 The newest iteration shaves a few grams off the previous model.
-We weighed a size nine shoe at 9.8 oz, earning it a low to average score in this department.
-The EVA midsole is a bit chunky, but the overall feel isn't bulky.
-For those that are seeking the lightest option on the market, you'd want to look elsewhere, but for most, this will do for a shorter training run or an ultra-distance adventure.
+We weighed a size 7 US shoe at 8.96 ounces, earning it a slightly below-average score in this department.
+The EVA midsole is chunky, but the overall feel isn't bulky.
+At first, it can feel a bit bottom-heavy, but once you get moving, that sensation dissipates.
+For most, this will do for a shorter training run or an ultra-distance adventure.

 Ad-free.
 Influence-free.
 Powered by Testing.